chuckmersereau/api_practice/README.md

 ## Testing

-There are four different test sets that we are running:
+There are two different test sets that we are running:

-- Regular RSpec: `bin/rspec spec`
+- Regular RSpec: `bundle exec rspec`
-- Rubocop: `bin/rubocop -R`
+- Rubocop: `bundle exec rubocop`

 ### Rubocop

-Run `bin/rubocop -D -R --auto-correct` to attempt auto-correction of your Rubocop offenses.
+Run `bundle exec rubocop -a` to attempt auto-correction of your Rubocop offenses.

 ## Branches